ylabrj/NanoVNA_Load_Windows10/README.md

 # JAN 9 2021 NOTE: THERE ARE OTHER WAYS OF DOING THE UPGRADE AND OTHER SOURCES OF DOCS AND SOFTWARE

-Then [nanvoVNA group on groups.io](https://groups.io/g/nanovna-users) has become the go-to source for nanoVNA information.
+The [nanvoVNA group on groups.io](https://groups.io/g/nanovna-users) has become the go-to source for nanoVNA information.
 You have to create an account and sign in, but it's well worth it and there has been zero spam from the group.
  To start with, there's an [excellent beginner's guide](https://groups.io/g/nanovna-users/files/Absolute%20Beginner%20Guide%20to%20The%20NanoVNA/Absolute_Beginner_Guide_NanoVNA_v1_5.pdf) that even covers software upgrades.

  They also point to other sources of firmware.
 The original developer of the nanoVNA-H and -H4 variants has not updated the firmware in several months.
 [Others are releasing new versions](https://groups.io/g/nanovna-users/files/Dislord%27s%20Nanovna%20-H%20Firmware).
 That's the beauty of Open Source!